 The church has many wonderful opportunities to connect with their community through relationship building, events, and partnerships, including with local schools.
 Learn about a variety of ways to connect and practical steps to get started.

-Rev. Christy Miller-Black
+Rev. Christy M. White (Miller-Black)

 Children and Families in Mission

 Audience: Children's Ministry

 Many children and families love to serve, both in the church and in the community.
 Learn about ways that children and families can serve in mission together, ideas for mission projects at any age, and ways that children can be equipped and empowered to lead mission work.